adgaudio/Bin/README.markdown

 Mini projects:

-* Config - other less used and unimportant files.

 * **Markov Chains** - for random sequence generation.
 Works on input split by space or by character, depending on how you configure it